 Dig Greenville is the name for a wastewater conveyance project that will address some of the county’s 100 year sewage needs.
-It will feature a gravity sewer tunnel that will be 100 feet below ground spanning from Hdson Street to Cleveland Park.
+It will feature a gravity sewer tunnel that will be 100 feet below ground spanning from Westfield Street to Cleveland Park.

 An informational community meeting was held Thursday, January 18, 2018 at 6 p.m. at United Community Bank to discuss the Dig Greenville project.
-View the meeting presentation for full details.
+View the meeting notes.

 What is a gravity sewer tunnel and why is ReWa using it?

 A gravity sewer tunnel conveys wastewater using no mechanical equipment.
 ReWa initially studied eighteen project alternatives for this project and we chose this design because it features the lowest life-cycle cost and the least impact on the public.
 The tunnel is bored from one end, resulting in surface impact only at either end of the tunnel, rather than all along the sewer route if conventional construction methods were used.